Flexible monthly business insurance

 A recent study by KPMG has shown that only 43% of women are willing to take a big risk to advance their careers.
 At the same time, we are seeing more and more courageous women taking larger risks, and finding that those risks are leading them to greater success.

 At Superscript, we want to see more women taking risks and moving forward into leadership roles.
-As part of our International Women’s Day (IWD) 2020 series, we had a chat with six fearless women about the biggest risks they’ve taken in their careers and what it was like diving into the realm of startups.
+To celebrate International Women’s Day (IWD), we had a chat with six fearless women about the biggest risks they’ve taken in their careers and what it was like diving into the realm of startups.

 The biggest risk I took was leaving my secure bank job in the Netherlands and coming to London just to see what would happen.
 There is a Dutch phrase - “A flying bird always catches something”.
 I was at a picnic in London, where I met Ben Rose and it led me to joining Superscript.
 That was 5 years ago, and what an amazing journey it’s been!

 There was nothing wrong with my old job - I liked the business and my colleagues.
 However, if I compare it to my life now, where I make a real difference in a business with daily decisions and enormous responsibility, I can never imagine going back.